AntoniWil/clothesline_game/README.md

-# clothesline_game
+# Clothesline Game
-Final bootcamp project
+This was my final bootcamp project!
+It is a hangman-style guessing game with a clothesline as the hangman.